benmvp/slides/2020/jsconfhi/perfect-lib.md

 NOTES:
 - So what sort of docs should you write?
 - Turns out that there are at least **four types** of docs
-- Tutorials, How-to guides, Explanation & Reference
+- Tutorials, How-to guides, Explanations & References
   * Let's use `lodash` as an example
 - **References** would be the API docs
   * Here are the parameters `pick()` takes and its return value